Was your car accident caused by a defective tire or tire blowout? If so, you may be able to file a claim seeking compensation from the manufacturer.

 Each year, hundreds of people are killed in the U.S. because of defective or worn tires.
 The National Highway Traffic Safety Administration reports that 738 people were killed in car accidents caused by tire problems in 2017 alone.

 Tire safety is something that should not be overlooked.
 Unfortunately, many drivers fail to regularly check their tires, which could result in blowouts and accidents.
-When a driver or vehicle owner causes an accident because of worn tires that fail, the driver or owner can be found liable for the losses caused to others injured in the resulting collision.
+When a driver or vehicle owner causes an accident because of worn tires that fail, the driver or owner can be found liable for the losses caused to others injured in the collision.
 The injuries and property damage caused by driving with unsafe tires can be extensive.

 There have also been numerous instances involving unsafe or defective tires that have defects even when the tires are new.
 Some of these defects have led to massive recalls in the past following accidents.

-Common Causes of a Tire Blowout Accident
+Common Causes of a Tire Blowout Accident in Phoenix

 - Defects in the roads